nbessi/antlion/README.rst

 Create a configuration file.
 Refer to the `Configuration` section.

-You can now bind the `antlion.antlion:app` to your prefered WSGI server.
+You can now bind the `antlion.antlion:app` to your preferred WSGI server.

 I recommend `Gunicorn <http://docs.gunicorn.org/en/stable/deploy.html>`_ with Gevent.
 As the application act as a proxy you want to avoid timeout.